Beneficiaries are the primary focus of your last will and testament and/or trusts set up on their behalf.

 When you are creating your estate plan it is crucial to carefully consider your beneficiary choices, the assets they inherit, how they may handle them, and the overall effect on their lives and on other beneficiaries.
-Not naming beneficiaries is similar to dying without a will; the probate court in your state has the final say on how the assets are distributed.
-The same is true if the beneficiary choices are invalid because the forms are improperly filled out.

 You can choose alternate/backup/contingent beneficiaries in the event something happens to one of your primary choices, designate multiple primary or contingent beneficiaries for the same asset, or provide details on how your assets would be distributed to the remaining beneficiaries.